bytecodealliance/component-docs/component-model/src/language-support/javascript.md

 This is directly comparable to the Rust host code mentioned in the previous section.
 Here, we are able to use NodeJS as a host for running WebAssembly, thanks to `jco`'s ability to transpile components.

-With `jco transpile` any WebAssembly binary (compiled from any language) can be run in Javascript natively.
+With `jco transpile` any WebAssembly binary (compiled from any language) can be run in JavaScript natively.

 [wasm-core-module]: https://webassembly.github.io/spec/core/binary/modules.html
 [core-wasm]: https://webassembly.github.io/spec/core/